mrgarbagegamer/PDC-2018Q35/.kilocode/rules/memory-bank/architecture.md

 2. `TestClickCombination` threads start and block, waiting for work on their dedicated `CombinationQueue`.
 3. `StartYourMonkeys` submits the root `CombinationGeneratorTask` to the `ForkJoinPool`.
 4. The `CombinationGeneratorTask` recursively forks.
 Producers poll for an empty `WorkBatch` from the central `workBatchPool`.
-5. Producers fill the batch with combinations and offer it to one of the work queues in `CombinationQueueArray`.
+5. Producers fill a `WorkBatch` with `WorkItem` ranges and offer it to one of the work queues.
-6. `TestClickCombination` threads wake up, consume the batches, and test each combination within the batch.
+6. `TestClickCombination` threads wake up, consume the batches, and use the batch's iterator to efficiently test all logical combinations described by the `WorkItem`s.
 7. After processing, the consumer clears the `WorkBatch` and returns it to the central `workBatchPool` for reuse.
 8. The process continues until a solution is found (and `solutionFound` is flagged) or all combinations have been tested (and `generationComplete` is flagged).